Prophetic Scriptures of Jesus' Suffering and Resurrection

 So, the flagrum would literally leave a person's flesh torn.

 The next sentence has the words "he hath" added to the word "smitten" which means stricken or given stripes.
-Again, we will replace the added word "hath" with "was".
+Again, we will replace the added word "hath" with "was" smitten.
 The next part of the sentence has a long phrase added with the word "bind" which means to wrap firmly.
-Consider the condition that the Lord Jesus Christ's body would have been in when removed from the cross.
+Keeping in mind the torn flesh, consider the condition that the Lord Jesus Christ's body would have been in when removed from the cross .
 Now consider the following verse:

 Mat 27:59 And when Joseph had taken the body, he wrapped it in a clean linen cloth,